piku235/JungiThemeBundle/Resources/doc/configuration.md

 A theme selector takes the main role of resolving a theme for the request.
 It has a support of primary and a fallback theme resolver where the fallback theme resolver can be unset.
 A fallback theme resolver will be only used when a primary theme resolver will don't match any theme for the request.
-A fallback theme resolver should always return some theme name.
+It should always return a theme name.
-Also a theme selector provides events to which you can attach your own event listeners.

 #### Configuration options